Muhammad: The Messenger of God (film): Development

-Pre-production began in October 2007 with the first draft for the screenplay ready by March 2009.
+Pre-production began in October 2007 with the first screenplay draft ready by March 2009.
 In early 2011, an enormous set of an estimated 100 ha was built near the city of Qom.
 The set resembled sixth-century Mecca and Medina during the early years of the life of Muhammad.
 A replica of the Kaaba shrine was built in the remote village of Mazraeh-ye Allahyar.
 In October 2011, Majidi officially announced the project, calling it his 'most ambitious and expensive film project'.
 He did not hint at the title of the project or its content but added that it would 'bring pride to Iran and Iranians'.

 By the following month, filming had commenced and the minister of culture and Islamic guidance Mohammad Hosseini confirmed that a movie about Muhammad was being filmed.
 The film was partially funded by the Iranian government.
 Mohammad Mehdi Heidarian was announced as the producer, and Shining Light (Noor-e-Taban) was the project's financial backer.
 However, in a turn of events, reports of November 2012 claimed the film was titled Muhammad's Childhood.
 Majidi opined that many Muslims know little about Muhammad's upbringing.
 His objective was to orientate the audience with the period of Jahiliyyah (pre-Islamic era), and how it was before the appearance of Muhammad.
 Majidi framed the screenplay to depict the Quraysh tribe and how Muhammad was raised against this backdrop yet developed very firm principles from an early age.

-The cinematographer of the film, Vittorio Storaro, arrived in Iran with a 30-man crew.
+The cinematographer, Vittorio Storaro, arrived in Iran with a 30-man crew.
 Storato accepted the project after he had a brief discussion about the film with Majidi in Rome.
 Scott E. Anderson was involved as a visual effects supervisor.
 Croatian production designer Miljen Kreka Kljakovic was named as the art director, and Giannetto De Rossi as the make-up artist.
 Costume designers from Germany, Croatia and Slovenia were chosen in August 2013.

 According to Majidi, he and a research team of historians and archaeologists had consulted with Shia and Sunni scholars from Iran, Algeria, Morocco, Lebanon and Iraq in order to ensure accurate portrayal of Muhammad's early years.
 Majidi also consulted jurists and clerics to explain his vision and the impressions that he wanted to communicate through this film.
 He met and discussed the film with Ayatollah Ali Khamenei who supported and viewed the final movie.
-Ali Al-Sistani, Ayatollah Wahid Khorasani, and Iranian philosopher Ayatullah Jawadi Amuli were also involved.
+Ali Al-Sistani, Ayatollah Wahid Khorasani, and Iranian philosopher Ayatollah Javadi Amoli were also involved.
 Majidi's research team sought the advice of Sunni Ulama, among whom was the Turkish Hayrettin Karaman.
 While speaking at a press conference, for the creation of a logotype representing Muhammad, Majidi stated that the film intended to fight against any improper image of Islam the West had in mind.
 The logotype was designed by calligrapher Mohammad Jalil Rasouli.
 Mohammed Mahdi Heidarian, head of the Noor-e-Taban Film Industry Company Production, confirmed that his firm had spent $40 million on the epic film.